Our ruminants: (Our Cows & Sheep)

 Our careful production practices eliminate the need for preventative doses of antibiotic medications (called sub therapeutic, a daily low-level dose) that are used in other production methods.

-We do not administer the mRNA vaccine to our cows and are very particular with the vaccines that we do utilize for our pasture raised animals.
-The vaccines we choose to use are ones we feel are necessary to the long-term health of our animals.
+We do not administer the mRNA vaccine to our animals and are very particular with the vaccines that we utilize.
+The vaccines we choose to use are ones we feel are necessary for the long-term health of our animals.
 For example, because our animals live outdoors within fence lines we vaccinate for tetanus.
+We make decisions to protect our animals to minimize antibiotic use later in life and keep them protected and healthy, just like we do with our own children.

 Do you give your animals hormones or steroids?